StackMCP

 "Server Failed to Start"

-This is the most common error across all MCP clients.
-You add a server to your config, restart the client, and it reports that the server failed to start.
-No further detail.
+The most common error across all clients.
+You add a server, restart, and it reports failure with no detail.

 Cause 1: npx Not Found (PATH Issue)

 GUI applications on macOS do not inherit your terminal's PATH.
-If you installed Node.js through nvm, fnm, or Homebrew, the npx binary is in a directory that Claude Desktop, Cursor, and VS Code cannot see.
+If you installed Node.js through nvm, fnm, or Homebrew, the npx binary is invisible to Claude Desktop, Cursor, and VS Code.

 which npx